sIn :

 a meditation on the mystery of

-evil & the beauty
+e e e evil , & the beauty

 of redemp t ion.